frontegg/harmor/README.md

 npx harmor --template=harmor.template.json path_to_your_file.har
 ```

-Simply replace `harmor.template.json` with the path to your template file.
+Replace `harmor.template.json` with the path to your template file.

 ## Template Format

 Your template file should be a JSON file with your sanitization preferences.
 Detailed documentation on the template format will be added soon.

-You can simply use the CLI questionnaire to generate a template file for you.
+You can use the CLI questionnaire to generate a template file for you.

 ## Features